 The Village Model provides a collaborative, community-based approach to building and sustaining permanently affordable places to call home.

-It's an innovative form of resident-owned housing that ensures long-term affordability, eases displacement pressures, builds community wealth, and reduces the environmental footprint of housing.
+It's an innovative form of resident-owned housing that ensures long-term affordability, eases displacement pressures, builds community wealth, and reduces the cost and environmental footprint of housing.